This Easy Beef Stew post is sponsored by Campbell’s Slow Cooker Sauces. The content and opinions expressed below are that of Spiced.

 I can prep all of the ingredients in the morning, turn it on and let dinner cook itself for the rest of the day.
 Seriously.
 Dinner just cooks itself.
 Why can’t that high chair just refinish itself?
 Or why can’t the siding on our house just replace itself?
 Ah well, I’m grateful that the Crock Pot has taken out the stress of dinner planning lately!

 The other night, I grabbed some veggies and a roast and tossed them into the Crock Pot along with the Beef Stew flavor from Campbell’s line of Slow Cooker Sauces.
 Talk about easy!
-The hardest part was trying to actually do my work while that beef stew was simmering away in the kitchen.
+The hardest part was trying to actually do my work while that easy beef stew was simmering away in the kitchen.

 You see, whoever built this house decided that it would be a good idea to put the air intake for the heating/air system right there in the kitchen.
 So our entire house was literally filled with the mouth-watering smells of beef stew.
 Even the dogs were walking around with their noses up in the air all day!